ReCommerce Trend

 Generalist Marketplaces: A Wide Assortment

 Probably the best known, as well as one of the oldest online auction sites, is eBay.
 Despite receding marketplace activity (measured in GMV), the U.S.-based company was still the undisputed leader of secondhand eCommerce platforms in 2023.
-Its US$30.6 billion in GMV on the European market supports this notion:

 But a European competitor is threatening to challenge eBay’s dominance in the foreseeable future: Vinted.
 The Lithuanian company managed to maintain positive growth over the past years, exceeding US$1 billion in GMV by 2019 to approach US$9 billion just four years later, in 2023.
-See the specifics in the dedicated chart:

 Note that Vinted’s 2023 GMV is different here from the previous chart, which focused on Vinted’s GMV in Europe.
-This one here shows Vinted’s global GMV, where a small share is also generated in the U.S. By 2024, ECDB analysts expect Vinted to increase its GMV by a little more than one quarter (25.6%) annually, reaching US$11.1 billion.
+This one here depicts Vinted’s global GMV, where a small share is also generated in the U.S. By 2024, ECDB analysts expect Vinted to increase its GMV by a little more than one quarter (25.6%) annually, reaching US$11.1 billion.

 What explains Vinted’s steep ascension over the past few years?
 Clearly, the pandemic was a common occasion for many to declutter their wardrobes and shelves, leading to a surge in sellers and increasing demand.
-But after the pandemic, Vinted’s marketplace activity continued to accelerate.
+But after the pandemic, Vinted’s marketplace activity continued to grow.

 One of the reasons for Vinted’s success can be found in the site’s social networking aspects.
 Users can come into contact with each other, share styling tips and discuss prices of offered products.
-The platform makes money by charging buyers a fee for each item purchased, and in turn it provides buyer protection and returns for products that are different from their description on the platform.

 Fashion Marketplaces: Offering Environmentally Conscious Styles

-For fashion enthusiasts, platforms like Vestiaire Collective and Depop are reshaping the way we think about used clothing.
 While overall, fashion is an obvious category for secondhand, and one of the major categories sold on the previously introduced platforms, Vinted and eBay, Vestiaire Collective and Depop exclusively sell pre-owned fashion.
 Vestiare Collective generated a GMV of US$168 million in Europe in 2023, while Depop generated US$315 million.

 Vestiaire Collective offers a curated selection of high-end pre-owned fashion items, while ensuring authenticity and quality.
 Depop, popular among the younger crowd, serves as a hybrid of a social media platform and a sales outlet, where users can follow popular sellers and trends.